-The Zicklin School of Business offers merit-based scholarships on a competitive basis primarily to Full-Time and One-Year MBA applicants who apply by the second application round.
-We offer Full Tuition, Half Tuition, or Quarter Tuition scholarships, which are applied toward tuition.
+The Zicklin School of Business offers merit-based full, half, and quarter-tuition scholarships on a competitive basis to Full-Time MBA students.
 A limited number of College scholarships are also available to graduate students – further details on Baruch’s internal scholarships website.

 You may be eligible for a specific scholarship or grant from an outside organization.
 Some sources to explore are employers, unions, professional organizations, community and special interest groups.
 Usually these are one-time awards given to high school graduates who have received them on the basis of academic achievement, though some have other criteria and can apply to graduate programs.